 I’d be happy if they were chicken eggs, I’d have unlimited protein for a lifetime.

-Where Do They Hide?
+Where Do Fleas Hide?

 Overall, they live the go big or go home life, which is why they don’t live long.
 It doesn’t change the fact though that they can make our pets go bald – pets shouldn’t have to suffer!